-- Provide high quality walking and cycle networks within developments in accordance with LTN1/20. - Link new development into the existing cycle network and public rights of way to create a sustainable travel infrastructure which encourages healthier travel for work, easier access to public transport, healthier journeys to school and education as well as leisure opportunities. - Pedestrian and cycle routes must allow people to reach their day-to-day destinations easily and logically and follow natural desire lines. - Pedestrian and cycle routes need to be attractive and comfortable to use.
-Comfort is influenced by a range of factors including the basic design of the route - its width as related to the number of users and the gradient and quality of the surface - as well as other elements such as tactile paving, street furniture, drainage, cleanliness, etc. - Cycling provisions must not negatively impact the accessibility of pedestrian routes for disabled people as much as possible.
+- Provide high quality walking and cycle networks within developments. - Link new development into the existing cycle network and public rights of way to create a sustainable travel infrastructure which encourages healthier travel for work; easier access to public transport, healthier journeys to school and education as well as leisure opportunities. - Pedestrian and cycle routes must allow people to reach their day to day destinations easily and logically and follow natural desire lines. - Pedestrian and cycle routes need to be attractive and comfortable to use.
+Comfort is influenced by a range of factors including the basic design of the route its width as related to the number of users and the gradient and quality of the surface as well as other elements such as tactile paving, street furniture, drainage, cleanliness, etc..

-Aim 4 (Rural Diversification).
+Aim 3 (Rural Diversification).
 To support agricultural enterprises and the rural economy, by encouraging other appropriate forms of development.